 Due to the coronavirus public health emergency, the Families First Coronavirus Response Act provides states with a 6.2% enhancement to the federal medical assistance percentage (FMAP) which is assumed to be effective through June 30, 2021.
-The budget includes a state fiscal year 2021 FMAP of 78.19% for Medicaid eligibility groups, 87.61% for the Kentucky Children's Health Insurance Program eligibility group, and 90% for the Medicaid eligibility groups, 80.81% for the Kentucky Children's Health Insurance Program eligibility group, and 90% for the Medicaid eligibility groups, 80.81% for the Kentucky Children's Health Insurance Program eligibility group, and 90% for the Medicaid expansion eligibility group.
+The budget includes a state fiscal year 2021 FMAP of 78.19% for Medicaid eligibility groups, 87.61% for the Kentucky Children's Health Insurance Program eligibility group, and 90% for the Medicaid expansion eligibility group.
+The budget includes a state fiscal year 2022 FMAP of 72.58% for Medicaid eligibility groups, 80.81% for the Kentucky Children's Health Insurance Program eligibility group, and 90% for the Medicaid expansion eligibility group.